AnonymousMiners/AnonMiner/README.md

 As more and more cryptocurrency regulations are rolled out, there is no doubt that it will seriously increase the cost of miners if identified as a cryptocurrency participant.

-Anon Miner was created to avoid this from happening.
+Anon Miner was born to avoid this from happening.

 ## Feature Overview